TrungTNguyenn/Hospital-Project-I/README.md

 **Clinic-Staff Relationship (1:M):**

 The Staff entity is directly related to the Clinic entity, indicating a one-to-many relationship.
 This relationship allows for assigning staff to particular clinics, ensuring that staff information is associated with the respective clinic where they work.
+Various employees can be assigned to a single clinic.

 **Patient-EmergencyVisit Relationship (1:M):**

 The EmergencyVisit table maintains a one-to-many relationship with the Patient entity.
 Each emergency visit involves a specific patient, facilitating comprehensive record-keeping and continuity of care.
+One patient can have multiple emergency visits.

 **Staff-EmergencyVisit Relationship (1:M):**

 Similarly, the EmergencyVisit table is related to the Staff entity in a one-to-many relationship.
 Each emergency visit involves staff members who provide medical care, ensuring proper documentation of staff contributions to patient care.
+One staff member will handle multiple emergency visits.

 **MedicalProvider-EmergencyVisit Relationship (1:M):**

 Additionally, the EmergencyVisit table is associated with the MedicalProvider entity in a one-to-many relationship.
 This relationship allows for capturing details of medical providers associated with each emergency visit, facilitating coordination and communication between clinic staff and external healthcare professionals.
+Many different patients  during their emergency visits may utilize the same medical provider.

 **EmergencyVisit-DiagnosticTest Relationship (1:M):**

 The DiagnosticTest table is linked to the EmergencyVisit table in a one-to-many relationship.
 This relationship enables tracking diagnostic tests conducted during each emergency visit, ensuring accurate documentation of medical procedures and results.
+There may need to be several tests taken during a visit.

 **EmergencyVisit-Prescription Relationship (1:M):**

 Similarly, the Prescription table is related to the EmergencyVisit table in a one-to-many relationship.
 This relationship allows for recording prescription details within the context of specific emergency visits, ensuring proper medication management and documentation.
+A doctor may prescribe multiple medications/prescriptions during a single visit.

 **EmergencyVisit-MedicalProcedure Relationship (1:M):**

 The MedicalProcedure table is associated with the EmergencyVisit table in a one-to-many relationship.
-This relationship enables tracking medical procedures conducted during each emergency visit, facilitating comprehensive documentation of patient care interventions.
+This relationship enables tracking medical procedures conducted during each emergency visit, facilitating documentation of patient care procedures.
+There may need to be multiple procedures done in a single visit.

 **EmergencyVisit-Billing Relationship (1:1):**

 The Billing table maintains a one-to-one relationship with the EmergencyVisit table.
 This relationship indicates that each visit is a separate instance with its billing id. billing information is associated with one emergency visit, ensuring accurate financial documentation and patient billing.
+There will only be one comprehensove bill for a single visit.

 **InsuranceProvider-Billing Relationship (1:M):**